-Short answer: Yes!
+Short answer: Yes.
 And the sooner, the better!

 There are multiple reasons to open a savings account for your child, even if they aren’t old enough to understand anything about banking and the financial world.
 Let’s discuss a few of the benefits!

 So for new parents or parents with young children, opening an account now can help you prepare for those high tuition costs while minimizing the chances of student loan debt.